Medical/Compassionate Withdrawals in Watts College

-Tuition refund deadlines for withdrawals and dropped courses can be found in the Registrar’s home page, MyASU, and is also disseminated to students during the registration process.
+Tuition refund deadlines for withdrawals and dropped courses can be found in the Registrar’s home page, MyASU, and are also disseminated to students during the registration process.
 Students are expected to be cognizant of and adhere to these deadlines.
-The final determination of whether the student will receive a refund is based on a 2 year limit, enrollment, finances, all associated dates, and Title IV funding.
+The final determination of whether the student will receive a refund is based on a 2-year limit, enrollment, finances, all associated dates, and Title IV funding.

 Your financial aid may be adjusted by any changes to your enrollment.
 The university provides helpful information that is available 24/7.
 If you wish to find more information to better understand the terms of your financial aid help is as easy as clicking the link provided.

 Please be aware that students who have received and who plan to continue to receive Title IV Federal Financial Aid (student loans, work-study, & grants) must abide by Satisfactory Academic Progress (SAP) policies and Federal Funding Limits.
 Please work with your advisor to map your progression to graduation with your funding limits in mind.